Global Scouse Day

 Global Scouse Day is an annual celebration of the city of Liverpool which is held every year on 28 February.
 It is primarily based around scouse, the meat stew synonymous with the city.
 It sees bars, cafes and restaurants in Liverpool and around the world put scouse on the menu for the day.
 Scouse is also served in Liverpool schools, hospitals, and on Virgin trains nationwide.
-In recent years Global Scouse Day has grown to encompass Liverpool's music, art and cinema.

 Origins

-Global Scouse Day began with a "scouse supper" (in a similar vein as Burns supper) with friends held every year on Liverpudlian adventurer Graham Hughes's birthday.
-When he left the country in December 2008, his friend Laura Worthington decided to continue the tradition in his absence.
+In March 2000, the inaugural "International Scouse Day" was held to celebrate Scouse culture and raise money for the Alder Hey Rocking Horse Appeal.
+In 2004, it was marked by a poll commissioned to find the "UK's favourite Scouser", with footballer Wayne Rooney coming in first place.

+In 2008, the event was reportedly revived by Liverpudlian Graham Hughes, under the name Global Scouse day and held on 28 February.

-Over the course of the following 5 years, Global Scouse Day grew from a small gathering to capturing the city's imagination with over 100 bars, restaurants and cafes putting scouse on the menu on February 28, and saw support from the Lord Mayor of Liverpool as well as Liverpool F.C. and Everton F.C.
+Over the course of the following years, Global Scouse Day grew with over 100 bars, restaurants and cafes putting scouse on the menu on 28 February, and saw support from the Lord Mayor of Liverpool as well as Liverpool F.C. and Everton F.C.